 Constantly focusing on others takes the focus off where it should be

-Is your Web site and marketing strategy really the best it can be?
+Is your website and your marketing strategy the best it can be?
 Focusing on what everyone else does and why your organic SEO life is so unfair distracts you from doing what will benefit you most – improving YOURSELF.
 The best thing you can do for your Web site is to focus on IT and not spend all your time whining about your competitors.